stanier/stanier/README.md

 Those are old coding projects from high school.
 We didn't really have STEM options where I grew up (thanks North Carolina Board of Education,) so instead I just coded whatever I could think of.
 I may not have succeeded in my original goal with many of these projects, but I learned more than the public school system could ever teach me.

 I don't really intend to revisit any of these projects, I just keep them up so I can cringe at my old code.
-I guess you can look at it too, if you want.
+I guess you can look at it too, if you want to bleed from your eyeholes.

 ## Favorite programming/scripting languages